aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups/cwg-existing.md

 frameworks.
 To the greatest extent possible, we want FedRAMP to rely on existing best practices and commercial security frameworks.

-Your focus in this working group will be to help us drive toward a world where agencies can easily understand how a company’s existing commercial security frameworks can be used to make risk-based decisions in lieu of creating new materials for FedRAMP.
+The focus in this working group will be to help us drive toward a world where agencies can easily understand how a company’s existing commercial security frameworks can be used to make risk-based decisions in lieu of creating new materials for FedRAMP.
 By examining leading industry security standards, the